▸ HOW MANY PEOPLE DOES ONE KIT FEED?

 ▸ HOW LONG DO THE KITS LAST?

-One whole week, sometimes longer, since our vegetables are freshly harvested from local farmers.
+One whole week, sometimes longer, since our vegetables are freshly harvested from local farmers, and processed the day after they are harvested.

 ▸ I CAN’T COOK, SHOULD I GET THE KITS?